All the Stock Count Functions are located under the Internal Menu. The Stock Count Functions that can be used are:

 If you have scanned in the Bin Code, Item No and Container No and then clicked on the option button you will see both Next Bin, Next Item and Next Container as options.

-You will also notice this bin and the lines on the journal have now been set as Counted.
+In Business Central, you will also notice this bin and the lines on the journal have now been set as Counted.
 Marking the line(s) as counted means it will not reappear back on the gun for recount.
 To do that you would have to set that field back to needs counting.

 NB: The Count Status field only gets updated when the count is carried out through a device if it is adjusted manually in NAV then the line will remain as Needs Counting.

 If when you scan the bin you are presented with an item which is no longer in the bin you can choose the option Next Item.
 This action will appear once the bin code and the item code has been scanned.

 Once all the items in the bin have been counted whether that’s through simply counting them as they are all there or using the next bin function it will take you out the loop of staying in that bin and move you onto the next bin, where you will be prompted to scan in the next bin.

 Similarly, to staying in the bin until the Next Bin function is pressed, if there are multiple lots for an item it will stay in that item until all lots have been scanned or the Next Item function has been pressed.